FoveHMD/UnityPlugin/UpgradeGuide.md

 This document explains how to smoothly upgrade the plugin from a previous version in a Unity project.

+## Upgrading to 4.4.3

+No changes needed for upgrade.

 ## Upgrading to 4.4.1

 No changes needed for upgrade.